 23. Brain Abnormalities: Causes & Symptoms

-In this lesson, we will discuss the parts of the brain and its function.
-We'll also earn about the causes and symptoms of three brain abnormalities: anencephaly, brain aneurysms and anterograde amnesia.
+In this lesson, we'll discuss the parts of the brain and their functions.
+We'll also learn about the causes and symptoms of three brain abnormalities: anencephaly, brain aneurysms, and anterograde amnesia.

 24. Brain Damage: Signs & Symptoms

 The brain is central to the proper function of the entire body, therefore, damage to the brain directly effects the entire body and immediately becomes a 'big deal.'
 In this lesson, we will discuss the types and symptoms of brain damage; we will also explore how to prevent and treat brain damage.